 At a time when area real estate prices are soaring and affordable housing is scarce, land donations substantially support Habitat’s efforts to create affordable housing in partnership with low-income families in need of decent, affordable homes.
 Located in a desirable, high-opportunity area, five of the Tyler Town homes are being purchased by families at 80% of the area median income (AMI) and two others are being purchased by families earning 50% of the AMI.
 Each family has also put in sweat equity of 250 hours on other Habitat builds, its stores, and/or office.

 The catalyst for this opportunity was a private citizen who wanted to give back.
 The children George Krsak, who have chosen to remain anonymous, described their father as a humble, hardworking man who loved his family and community; they added that the building of Tyler Town would have been a dream to Krsak.
 Born in 1922 in Tyler, Washington, located outside of Spokane, Krsak’s hometown inspired the name of the North Bend community.
-He served in the U.S. Army and spent much of his life at Boeing, but also served as a bricklayer, masonry contractor, and volunteer for Friends of the Needy.
+He served in the U.S. Army and spent much as a bricklayer at a small company, and volunteer for Friends of the Needy.

 One of Krsak’s daughters shared a moving childhood memory, which Habitat’s D’Antonio repeated during the event.
 From her room, she remembers hearing her father and mother pray each night before bed.
 And that they would end their prayers by saying: “What does it profit a man to gain the whole world, but lose his soul.”
 A good reminder that there’s more to life than riches.
 And that one person can make a significant difference in the lives of others.
 “I am sure he is smiling down on this project,” she added.
 We couldn’t agree more.